 - 1. check and voucher

 - 2. correspondence

 - 3. tax return

 - 4. schedules

+- 5. Federal Form 1120 or applicable Form

-- 5. other supporting documents.
+- 6. other supporting documents

 General Information

 Who must file a Corporate Income Tax Return?

 Every corporation engaged in business in the state of Montana-unless expressly exempted under 15-31-102(1), MCA-must file an annual Montana Corporate Income Tax Return.
 The term "corporation" includes associations, joint stock companies, limited liability companies that are taxed as C corporations for federal income tax purposes, and common law trusts and business trusts that do business in an organized capacity, whether or not under and pursuant to state laws, agreements or declarations of trust.
 See 15-31-101, MCA.
 An S corporation must file a Pass-Through Entity Tax Return, PTE.